TBarnhart2/DnD/content/DM Notes/ChatGPT Campaign Overview.md

 **Moonwhisperers:**
 The most central group, can side with shadowborn side or the sunborns.
 Generally friendly but mostly unheard from.
 One of the most powerful groups, but largely hidden and quiet.
 Their tattoo is a deep grey.
 Alora & Romeo are moonwhisperers
+Make the Aetheric lens blueprints

 **Skyward:**
 The "smartest" group, tied closely to sunborns.
 The "queen" to the sunborn "kings".
 Their tattoo is light blue/white.
 Heimerdinger is a skyward

 **Stonebinders:**
 The most tech-savvy group, creating most of the aether stone powers.
 Their tattoo is grey.
-Draven is a stonebinder
+Draven is a stonebinder.
+Controlled the veins

 **Deepdwellers:**
 Very similar to the Shadowborns, helped with the world destruction.
 More technological than the shadowborns.
 Their tattoo is navy blue.